FELICIA JING

 My research seeks to restage dominant histories of computing as histories of political struggle.
 In my dissertation project, titled AI and Revolutionary Desire, I locate untimely algorithms across the history of political and economic thought, especially in the technological imaginations of utopian political projects and competing discourses on central planning.
 The first chapter is forthcoming in Political Concepts: A Critical Lexicon.

-From 2024-2026, my research will be supported by grants from the Notre Dame-IBM Tech Ethics Lab and the National Endowment for the Humanities.
+My work has been supported by grants from the Notre Dame-IBM Tech Ethics Lab and the National Endowment for the Humanities.

 - [ Curriculum Vitae ]